casangi/casadocs/markdown/imaging/image-analysis/image-reformatting.md

 ```

-# imsubimage :: Create a (sub)image from a region of the image
+#imsubimage :: Create a (sub)image from a region of the image
-imagename      =    ''    # Input image name.
+imagename      =    ''    #Input image name.
 Default is unset.
-outfile        =    ''    # Output image name.
+outfile        =    ''    #Output image name.
 Default is unset.
-box            =    ''    # Rectangular region to select in
+box            =    ''    #Rectangular region to select in
-                          # direction plane.
+                          #direction plane.
 Default is to use the
-                          # entire direction plane.
+                          #entire direction plane.
-region         =    ''    # Region selection.
+region         =    ''    #Region selection.
 Default is to use the
-                          # full image.
+                          #full image.
-chans          =    ''    # Channels to use.
+chans          =    ''    #Channels to use.
 Default is to use all
-                          # channels.
+                          #channels.
-stokes         =    ''    # Stokes planes to use.
+stokes         =    ''    #Stokes planes to use.
 Default is to use
-                          # all Stokes planes.
+                          #all Stokes planes.
-mask           =    ''    # Mask to use.
+mask           =    ''    #Mask to use.
 Default is none.
-dropdeg        =  True    # Drop degenerate axes
+dropdeg        =  True    #Drop degenerate axes
-     keepaxes  =    []    # If dropdeg=True, these are the
+[     keepaxes  =    []    #If dropdeg=True, these are the]{
-                          # degenerate axes to keep.
+                          #degenerate axes to keep.
 Nondegenerate
-                          # axes are implicitly always kept.
+                          #axes are implicitly always kept.

-verbose        =   True   # Post additional informative messages to
+verbose        =   True   #Post additional informative messages to
-                          # the logger
+                          #the logger
 ```

 The *region* keyword defines the size of the smaller cube and is specified via the CASA region CRTF syntax.
 E.g.